Author: Dharini Ranganathan.

 - The case drew the erudite opinions of amici curiae senior counsels Mr Raju Ramachandran and Mr K Ramamoorthy, respectively for the petitioners and the respondents.

 - Delving into the origins, prevalence and the social and religious perception that has enlivened the prohibition from entering a place of worship.
-The primary reference was made to the case of S Mahendran v. the Secretary, Travancore Dewasvom Board, Thiruvananthapuram & ors.((AIR 1993 Ker 42.)) (hereafter referred as the Mahendran judgment) that, on a similar contention held that the ban on entry of women into the Sabarimala Temple was a religious affair, not one to be governed by the law and was not discrimination in the sense that it infringes the fundamental rights of the women.
+The primary reference was made to the case of S Mahendran v. the Secretary, Travancore Dewasvom Board, Thiruvananthapuram & ors.2 (hereafter referred as the Mahendran judgment) that, on a similar contention held that the ban on entry of women into the Sabarimala Temple was a religious affair, not one to be governed by the law and was not discrimination in the sense that it infringes the fundamental rights of the women.

 - The justification of the Mahendran judgment as well as the contentions of the respondents in the present case has traced the practice to the belief that women in the menstruating span of life can cause a deity to deviate from celibacy and the shrine to lose its austerity.